 There are an ever-increasing number of marine navigation apps available for iPad and Android devices.
 Ben Meakins takes 14 for a sail...

 Tablet computers have become increasingly popular in all walks of life, so it’s perhaps inevitable that sailors would find a use for them on board their boats.
-The advantages are obvious.
+The advantages of are obvious.
 For significantly less than the cost of one of the best chartplotters you can use your tablet computer as a fully-functioned plotter and navigation tool.
-Since we last took a look at navigation apps in February 2012 the number of them has increased tenfold, helped partly by the recent release of UKHO data in Vector chart format.
+Since we last took a look at boating apps in February 2012 the number of them has increased tenfold, helped partly by the recent release of UKHO data in Vector chart format.

 When looking to use navigation apps, don’t take the advertised price as read: some sailing apps are free to download, but then require in-app purchases of the relevant charting.
 Others are all-inclusive, while some allow you to use charts of your choice downloaded from elsewhere – so check you know what you’re getting.

 Users of iPad and Android seem to divide into two camps.
 There are more apps available for iPad, but Android tablets are available more cheaply – a consideration if you’ll be using it near water.
 After all, most tablets aren’t designed for the rough-and-tumble of life on board a boat.
 For one thing, most are not waterproof (the exception being the Sony Xperia Z range, which is waterproof and ruggedised), and their screens aren’t optimised for viewing in sunlight.
 But given a good waterproof case – and a fall-back system if the tablet fails – they are extremely useful to have on board.

 There is a bewildering array of products out there.
 If you’re using an iPad you’ll need to get one with 3G capability – WiFi-only models come without the internal GPS.
 Non-GPS iPads can be converted with a plug-in GPS antenna, but this makes it tricky to fit inside a waterproof case.